skotheimlab/xie_etal_2025_autonomous_cell_size_control/README.md

 CONTENTS:

-    single cell tracking: Scripts for semi-automated movie assembly and collation of semi-automated single cell tracking in 3D
+-Single cell tracking: Scripts for semi-automated movie assembly and collation of semi-automated single cell tracking in 3D

 Expected input data: raw images, segmentation masks of nuclear shapes in 3D, and single cell tracking from MaMuT tracking tables

 assemble_movie: semi-automated registration and assembly of movies from longitudinal snapshots semiauto_tracking_segmentation: collate segmentation and sparse single cell tracking

-    cell and microenvironment quantifications: Scripts for quantifying and collating cell and cell-neighborhood geometries using densely annotated 3D cell and nuclear segmentations
+-Cell and microenvironment quantifications: Scripts for quantifying and collating cell and cell-neighborhood geometries using densely annotated 3D cell and nuclear segmentations

 Expected input data: raw images, segmentation masks of cell and nuclear shapes in 3D